 Dr. Jason Ryan

-Dr Jason Ryan is a Senior Bioprocessing scientist at LuinaBio joining in 2016.
-Previously Jason was a Principal Scientist at Callaghan Innovation, New Zealand.
-His field of expertise is in fermentation and has been responsible for the development and optimization of fermentation systems for recombinant E.coli, fungi, yeasts, marine microorganisms, extremophiles, bacteriophage and anaerobes.
+Jason’s key field of expertise is in fermentation, and he has been responsible for the development and optimization of fermentation systems for recombinant E.coli, fungi, yeasts, marine microorganisms, extremophiles, bacteriophage and anaerobes.

 Quality Control Manager

 Ian Davidson is the Quality Control Manager at Luina Bio with over twenty years’ experience in pharmaceutical and biopharmaceutical companies.
 Ian leads the QC Team in contributing to the high-quality standards that operate across the organisation.